cristian0527/Marked-Edge-Walk/README.md

 5. Select an Energy Function
 	* Across our eight states, we either were set on the Gaussian approach or the exponential/minimized approach.
 7. Set Beta & Target Values
-	* Based on the currently enacted plan statistics on compactness and county splits, tune the parameter so we may sample from a target distribution
+	* Based on the currently enacted plan statistics on compactness and county splits, tune the parameters so we may sample from a target distribution that's similar so we may draw baseline comparisons
 9. Test & Calibrate
+	* Tuning the parameters will come with many trials and error, so it is always good to rerun a test run to feel confident that we are sampling from a distribution that is mixing & as close as to the enacted plan.
-10. Add Partisan constraints
+11. Add Partisan constraints
-11. Test & Calibrate
+13. Test & Calibrate
+	* Once we add partisan, tune the partisanship parameter and run test trials to feel confident that we set appropriate parameters.
-12. Run a Lengthy Ensemble
+15. Run a Lengthy Ensemble
+	* Once we are set on parameters, prepare to do a long ensemble run that is from the millions and onwards.

 ### Repository Structure